nadrojisk/PythonIDS/project2.md

 ### 2. NMAP SYN Scan

-For SYN Scan's the first three steps are the same, ensure NMAP is intalled, and figure out the IP/IP ranges.
+For SYN Scan's the first three steps are the same, ensure NMAP is installed, and figure out the IP/IP ranges.

 * Run `nmap -sS [ip]`
     * `nmap -sS 192.168.5.10`
     * `nmap -sS 192.168.5.0/24`

-*Note: SYN Scans are the default scan in nmap so techincally you could just run `nmap ip`*
+*Note: SYN Scans are the default scan in nmap so technically you could just run `nmap ip`*

 ![SYN Scan](img/nmap/nmap_syn.png)

 ### 3. NMAP XMAS Scan

-For XMAS Scan's the first two steps are the same, ensure NMAP is intalled, and figure out the IP/IP ranges.
+For XMAS Scan's the first two steps are the same, ensure NMAP is installed, and figure out the IP/IP ranges.

 * Run `nmap -sX [ip]`
     * `nmap -sX 192.168.5.10`